mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     /**
      *  Emitted when a Connection Pool creates a Connection object.
-     *  NOTE: This does not mean that the connection is ready for use.
+     *  NOTE: This does not mean that the Connection is ready for use.
      */
     interface ConnectionCreatedEvent {
       /**